Kabul: Public transport

 The taxicabs in Kabul were painted in a white and yellow livery.
 The majority of these were older model Toyota Corollas.
 A few Soviet-era Russian cabs were also still in operation.

 Long-distance road journeys were made by private Mercedes-Benz coach buses or vans, trucks and cars.
 Although a nationwide bus service was available from Kabul, flying was safer, especially for foreigners.
-The city's public bus service (Millie Bus / "National Bus") was established in the 1960s to take commuters on daily routes to many destinations.
+The city's public bus service (Milli Bus / "National Bus") was established in the 1960s to take commuters on daily routes to many destinations.
 The service had about 800 buses.
 The Kabul bus system had discovered a new source of revenue in whole-bus advertising from MTN similar to "bus wrap" advertising on public transit in more developed nations.
 There was also an express bus that runs from downtown to Hamid Karzai International Airport for Safi Airways passengers.

 An electric trolleybus system operated in Kabul from February 1979 to 1992 using Škoda fleet built by a Czechoslovak company (see Trolleybuses in Kabul for more).
 The trolleybus service was highly popular mainly due to its low price compared to the Millie Bus conventional bus service.
 The last trolleybus came to a halt in late 1992 due to warfare – much of the copper overhead wires were later looted but a few of them, including the steel poles, can still be seen in Kabul today.

 In June 2017 Kabul Municipality unveiled plans for a new bus rapid transit system, the first major urban public transportation scheme.
 It was expected to open by 2018, but its construction had been hampered.
 In March 2021, a new city bus service was launched in Kabul using American vehicles built by IC Bus, and accompanied by newly built bus stops throughout the city.
 Five buses entered service on one route which is expected to be expanded to a fleet of 200 buses on 16 different routes.